Sodium Nitroprusside Injection

 (See also the boxed warning at the beginning of this insert.)

-Excessive Hypotension: Small transient excesses in the infusion rate of sodium nitroprusside can result in excessive hypotension, sometimes to levels so low as to compromise the perfusion of vital organs.
+Small transient excesses in the infusion rate of sodium nitroprusside can result in excessive hypotension, sometimes to levels so low as to compromise the perfusion of vital organs.
 These hemodynamic changes may lead to a variety of associated symptoms; see ADVERSE REACTIONS.
 Nitroprusside-induced hypotension will be self-limited within 1 to 10 minutes after discontinuation of the nitroprusside infusion; during these few minutes, it may be helpful to put the patient into a head-down (Trendelenburg) position to maximize venous return.
-If hypotension persists more than a few minutes after discontinuation of the infusion of sodium nitroprusside, sodium nitroprosside is not the cause, and the true cause must be sought.
+If hypotension persists more than a few minutes after discontinuation of the infusion of Sodium Nitroprusside, Sodium Nitroprusside is not the cause, and the true cause must be sought.